 After using it for a couple of different things, I can say that it works.
 But there are caveats that Microsoft needs to fix.
 Dictation should work in conjunction with features of documents.
-Say, for example, if the first alphabet of a word needs t the be in the capital, I should have to put my time into doing that.
-Same should happen for comma and punctuations.
+Say, for example, if the first alphabet of a word needs to be in the capital, I should have to put my time into doing that.
+The same should happen for comma and punctuation.

 There is another drawback.
 The tool doesn’t learn your speech.
 There is no speech training program with this which increases the chance of error.

 However, I am guessing this is more of a general tool and is not built for professional work.
 But then what’s the point?
 If you been using Windows form a long time, Windows already had a Speech Recognition tool which also helps in executing key commands, many other things.
 However, this is limited to the only control panel.